kubernetes-sigs/ingress2gateway/pkg/i2gw/providers/istio/README.md

 The provider translates Istio API entities: [Gateway](https://istio.io/latest/docs/reference/config/networking/gateway/) and [VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service) to the K8S Gateway API: Gateway, HTTPRoute, TLSRoute, TCPRoute and ReferenceGrants.

-If certain field of the Istio API entity lacks a direct equivalent in K8S Gateway API, this field is logged and ignored during the translation.
+The API translator converts the API fields that have a direct equivalent in the K8S Gateway API.
+If a certain field of the Istio API cannot be translated directly, this field would be logged and ignored during the translation.
+It's up to the user to handle such cases accordingly to their needs.

 ## Examples